 Charlie is a freelance Sports Broadcaster covering various sports from rugby to football, basketball to alpine skiing.
 Based in London he has a deep knowledge of a wide variety of sports.
 He works for all the major broadcasters in The UK, a number of international ones and world governing bodies.
-He also does Sports Presentation having been in-vision host and stadium announcer at The Vitality Netball World Cup 2019 and The 2018 Non-League Finals Day and 2015 Rugby World Cup Final in The Fan Zone in Trafalgar Square.
-He was also one of the stadium announcers at The 2018 FA Cup final having previously worked on events such as The Olympic and Paralympic Games and The Invictus Games.
-Finally he provides voice over for shows such as Sky One’s BAFTA winning A League of Their Own and Mobil 1 The Grid.
+He also does Sports Presentation having been an in-vision host and stadium announcer at The Vitality Netball World Cup 2019 and The 2018 Non-League Finals Day at Wembley Stadium and 2015 Rugby World Cup Final in The Fan Zone in Trafalgar Square.
+He was one of the stadium announcers at The 2018 FA Cup final having previously worked on events such as The Olympic and Paralympic Games and The Invictus Games.
+Finally he provides voice over for shows such as Sky One’s BAFTA winning A League of Their Own, Mobil 1 The Grid and Amazon Video’s tennis highlights.

-This year Charlie has been in Sweden, covering The Alpine World Ski Championships for Discovery and Krasnoyarsk in Russia, providing world feed on the alpine ski races at The Winter Universiade.
+In 2019 Charlie covered The Alpine World Ski Championships for Discovery and Krasnoyarsk in Russia, providing world feed on the alpine ski races at The Winter Universiade.
 He was the senior lead commentator for The International Hockey Federation on their new competition The FIH Pro League which culminated in June.
 At home he has continued with his work for Ski Sunday, been heavily involved with Euroleague Basketball, The WTA Tour, as well as continuing with Mobil 1 The Grid.
 Charlie has also been busy stadium announcing at The Cricket World Cup and The Netball World Cup in England, commentating at The Summer Universiade in Naples and calling the Olympic Beach Volleyball test event in Tokyo.